How to Say It: Hi-po-pi-TUI-tar-ism

-Hypopituitarism is an insufficient production of one or more hormones.
+Hypopituitarism is when the pituitary gland does not make enough of one or more hormones.
 The pituitary gland is at the base of the brain.
-It produces several important hormones that control the production of other hormones made by glands in the body.
-A problem in the pituitary can cause the amount of hormones from other glands to lower as well.
+It makes hormones that affect how other glands in the body make hormones.
+This means hypopituitarism can cause lower levels of hormones from other glands as well.

-You will be asked about your symptoms and medical history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.
-You may be referred to an endocrinologist.
-This is a type of doctor that focuses on hormone disorders.
+You may need to see a doctor who treats hormone disorders.

 Pituitary Disorders Education and Support